Last Minute Gift Ideas

 Best Presents for Wheelchair Users

 But before you run out and buy the first device you see, take a few minutes to think about the person you’re buying for.
 What will help them achieve their goals?
-Do they need something that will help improve their ability to function in a classroom or social setting?
-Is there something that will allow them to participate in the same activities as their non-wheelchair bound peers?
+Do they need something that will help improve their ability to engage in therapy, at home or in another social setting?
+Is there something that will allow them to participate in the same activities as their non-wheelchair-bound peers?

 Wheelchair Attachments